Dionisio D'Aguilar

-Dionisio James D'Aguilar (born October 15, 1964) is a Bahamian Free National Movement (FNM) politician who was the Member of Parliament (MP) for Free Town and Minister of Tourism and Aviation from 2017 to 2021.
+Dionisio James D'Aguilar (born October 15, 1964) is a Bahamian Free National Movement (FNM) politician who was the Member of Parliament (MP) for Freetown and Minister of Tourism and Aviation from 2017 to 2021.
 Before getting involved in politics, he was a well-known businessman who served on the board of directors for multiple companies.

 Early life and career

-D'Aguilar was born in Nassau on October 15, 1964 to Vincent D'Aguilar and Marina Benjamin, and attended Rugby School in England for his early education.
+D'Aguilar was born in Nassau on October 15, 1964, to Vincent D'Aguilar and Marina Benjamin, and attended Rugby School in England for his early education.
 He then studied at Cornell University, receiving his Bachelor of Arts (BA) in hotel administration in 1986 before earning his Master of Business Administration (MBA) one year later.
 He remained in New York state for five years while working as a Certified Public Accountant (CPA) before returning to the Bahamas, where he has served as the president and CEO of Superwash Limited, a chain of self-service laundromats, since 1993.

 D'Aguilar later served on the board of directors for companies such as Insurance Company of The Bahamas, J.S.
 Johnson Insurance, AML Foods Limited, Bahamar, and the Bahamas Electricity Corporation.
 As an active member of the community, he also presided as the president of the Bahamas Chamber of Commerce and the Bahamas Breast Cancer Initiative.